Professor Joel Sheesley

 A reading knowledge of two foreign languages is recommended for students who anticipate graduate study.

-Art History courses ART 352, , , may be taken at any time, but they are taught sequentially, spanning four semesters.
+Art History courses ART 352, , , and 471 may be taken at any time, but they are taught sequentially, spanning four semesters.
 Thus, each course is offered every other year.
 Art majors should ideally follow the sequence chronologically.

 The art survey, aesthetics, and history courses do not require drawing ability or active participation in studio work.
 Courses with no prerequisite are open to all students regardless of ability or previous training.